-As people pleasers, our appearance to the outside world, or to those who know us will be seen as considerate and courteous.
+As people pleasers, our appearance to those who know us will be seen as considerate and courteous.

-Outwardly, I believe we are all these things, but inwardly our lives tell a different story.
-People pleasers tend to have little self-confidence with no personal identity.
-We let go of our identity when we start to please others.
+Outwardly, we may be all of these things, but inwardly our lives may tell a different story.
+People pleasers may have little self-confidence with no personal identity.
+We may let go of our identity when we start to please others.
 We may feel inferior and consequently may choose to avoid opportunities to socialise.

 As a pleasing child and as I continued to people please, I began to feel bad when I turned anyone down.
-It’s a habit that if not addressed can spiral into a lifetime of regrets, never having thought about or achieving anything for ourselves.
+But it’s a habit that if not addressed can spiral into a lifetime of regrets, never having thought about, or achieving anything for ourselves.

-Now as an adult, I continue to please other people, but I never lose sight or do it at the cost of my own needs or life.
-As the child, I gave up everything because I pleased others and in the process gave up on myself, so consequently never really knew what it meant or what it was like being me.
+Now as the adult, I continue to please other people, but I never lose sight or do it at the cost of my own needs, or life.
+As the child, with a disability, I pleased others.
+I have learned through painful experiences why it is important not to people please.

 For those of us who may people please, it is important to remember it’s okay to please others, but it it important to please ourselves first.